arXiv/arxiv-docs/README.md

  <kbd>![Screenshot of how to compare differences between develop and production environments in Github](/non-info/14-help-PR-master-deploy.png)</kbd>

-- When your PR is approved.
-- You may deploy your changes by merging it to the branch called `master`.
+- When your PR is approved, you may deploy your changes by merging it to the branch called `master`.
 This will cause automated scripts to deploy the changes to info.arxiv.org.

 - If you are unsure how to do this, ask a dev or admin to do it for you.

 ## Authoring Markdown